Market Leader in Development Analytics

 Along with the Work Log, Waydev offers a Daily Update feature that allows you to benchmark your team’s velocity week over week, see where the work focus lies, and spot possible outliers.

-The Time Card feature provides engineering managers with a heatmap of their engineers’ activity.
+The Activity Heatmap feature provides engineering managers with a heatmap of their engineers’ activity.
 This allows them to see when do their engineers commit most, and it’s particularly valuable if you work with distributed or remote teams.

-The Inactivity feature offers engineering managers a daily view of engineers who didn’t commit any code to help spot unnatural drops in activity.
+The Activity feature offers engineering managers a daily view of engineers who didn’t commit any code to help spot unnatural drops in activity.